OTA Requestor

 The Matter Core Specification requires that each device implements a method for firmware update for security reasons.
 This OTA requestor sample demonstrates the usage of the Matter operational network for querying and downloading a new firmware image.

-You can use this sample as a reference for creating your own application.
+This sample can be used as a reference for creating an application.

 OTA Provider - This is a node that can respond to the OTA Requestors’ queries about available software updates and share the update packages with them.